A memorable multi-day photography trip to rural Catalonia

 This 3 day private photography trip consists of guiding and tuition by a professional photographer that will drive you in a private vehicle from Barcelona to each location, charming accommodation in a beautiful valley within the Garrotxa Natural Park and authentic local cuisine.
 This tour is also beneficial to non-photographers, so spouses or friends joining will also be able to take advantage of the beautiful locations, rich history and great food but without having to get up before dawn!

-Our trip starts when collecting our guests from their hotel in Barcelona.
+Our photography trip to rural Catalonia starts when collecting our guests from their hotel in Barcelona.
 Here we head north for 1 hour until we reach our first destination – Girona.
 With a rich cultural heritage, and influences of a Roman, Jewish and Moorish presence, the Old Town of Girona has an idyllic setting on the banks of the Onyar river and climbs up the hill until reaching the Roman retaining walls, built over 2,000 years ago.
 As you ascend the hill, views over the countryside appear and the Pyrenees mountains lie beyond.
 Photographers can enjoy the reflections of the colourful houses that line the river, the atmospheric narrow streets and stairways of the Old Jewish Quarter, an 11th century Romanesque Cathedral with a Baroque facade, and the original Arab Baths.
 Before leaving Girona, we can enjoy some lunch and some people watching in the open plaza.

 Continuing on our journey arrives to the picturesque lake of Banyoles, located in the region of Pla de l’Estany.
 Here we take a short stroll along the shore to photograph some of the old boat houses, known as Pesqueres that date back to the mid-nineteenth century, and the rowing boats amongst the reeds.
 From Banyoles we continue to our rural hotel in the Vall de Bianya, our base for exploring the areas within the extinct volcanic national park of La Garrotxa.
 This charming, family run converted farmhouse is an absolute delight, and really feels like a home away from home.
 After settling in and perhaps enjoying the beautiful hotel spa, we head out to our final destination for some shooting during the golden hour & blue hour.